U.S. troops to withdraw farther in Syria as hundreds of ISIS supporters escape

 Some Kurdish guards were forced to leave their posts as fighting neared a camp for displaced people near the town of Ain Eissa, a spokesperson for the U.K.-based observatory told NBC News.

-"It’s now chaos in the camp and there are people still escaping," Rami Abdulrahman said.
+"It’s now chaos in the camp and there are people still escaping," Rami Abdulrahman said early Sunday.

 NBC News has been unable to independently verify the claim.